mobarakol/DARES/README.md

 ## Contact

-If you have any questions, please feel free to contact swshao@buaa.edu.cn.
+If you have any questions, please feel free to contact mona.zeinoddin.22@ucl.ac.uk.

 ## Acknowledgement

-Our code is based on the implementation of [Monodepth2](https://github.com/nianticlabs/monodepth2).
-We thank Monodepth2's authors for their excellent work and repository.
+Our code is based on the implementation of [AF-Sfm Learner](https://github.com/ShuweiShao/AF-SfMLearner).
+We AF-Sfm Learner's authors for their excellent work and repository.